fengjixuchui/bet4it/README.md

 # bet4it
-Simple CTF challenge source code.
+Source code of a simple CTF heap challenge.